mfthoztrk/mfthoztrk/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as iOS Developer at [@adessoTurkey](https://github.com/adessoTurkey)
+- 🔭 I’m currently working as iOS Developer [@adessoTurkey](https://github.com/adessoTurkey)
 - 📫 How to reach me: ozturkmf@outlook.com

 </a>